-We recommend that you ensure your category flow makes logical sense to your customers.
+We recommend you ensure your category flow makes logical sense to your customers.
 There are plenty of reasons why that makes sense.

-For one, your customers can navigate with ease through your store.
-When shopping for breakfast cereal, you could place other breakfast options in the same aisle.
-That could include jams and spreads, sugars and sweeteners and any other products that your customers would associate with breakfast.
+For example, you could place other breakfast options in the same aisle as your cereals.
+That could include jams and spreads, sugars and sweeteners and any other products your customers would associate with breakfast.

 Create hot spots in your store

-For example, you could include clip strips with sachets of sugar.
-If you have a promotion on coffee, you could place them at the end of the aisle that stocks your biscuits.
+For example, you could include clip strips with sugar sachets in your tea and coffee aisle.
+If you have a promotion on coffee, you could place them at the end where you stock biscuits.

 Use your store fixtures strategically